nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 ### Managing dependencies

-Dependencies are a common vector for security vulnerabilities and it is important to manage depenencies carefully.
+Dependencies are a common vector for security vulnerabilities and it is important to manage dependencies carefully.
 This is covered in the
 [choosing and vetting dependencies](./dependencies.md) section of the reference architecture.